fastats/fastats/CONTRIBUTING.md

   ```
   This ensures that you can "run" every doctest in the module ad-hoc.

-- Unittests should be exhaustive and should reside in the `tests` directory
+- Unittests should be exhaustive and should reside in the `tests` directory.

 [bad_issues]: https://gist.github.com/ryanflorence/8a62abea562ca2896dee